remotebiosensing/rppg/README.md

-# Pytorch_Deepphys
+# Pytorch_rppgs
-implement Deepphys model  using pytorch
+implement rppg model  using pytorch
+1. DeepPhys(CAN)
+2. MTTS
+3.